 - Wash and dry the cranberries well.

-- Boil water with 1/4 cup of sugar in a small sauce pan over medium heat until all the sugar dissolve and allow the syrup to boil and thicken for 2 minutes.
+- Boil water with ¼ cup of sugar in a small saucepan over medium heat until all the sugar dissolves.
+Continue boiling and allow the syrup to thicken for 2 minutes.

 - Place a wire rack over some parchment paper or a baking tray, use a slotted spoon to scoop out the cranberries and let them dry on the prepared wire rack for 30 minutes to an hour.

-- Spread the remaining sugar in a baking dish or plate, add the cranberries and roll them in the sugar to coat evenly, allow to dry completely for another 30 minutes to an hour.
+- Spread the remaining sugar in a baking dish or plate, roll the syrup coated cranberries in the sugar evenly, allow to dry completely for another 30 minutes to an hour.